 I was part of two demo groups, Resident and Deviance, and I produced the demos listed in this page.
 I want to introduce this world by going through my demography.
 Yes, I know that demography means something else.

 Nested is my first serious attempt at making a demo.
 It features basic 3D.
 There is scenery, camera motion, transitions, fog, shadow, and more complicated volumetric effects.

 Nested is size restricted to 64 kibibytes.
 For comparison, this post is 9 KiB before the images, and the video for Nested is 30 MiB, which is five hundred times as big.

 Three minutes of graphical animation under 64 KiB is achieved by procedural generation of 3D models, textures, and camera paths.
 The soundtrack is a tracking file, and the images use custom fitted formats.
 Finally, the executable file is a compressed package that decompresses itself when run.

 Nested is my first software project which has a scale that exceeds one source file.
 It has around forty.
 However, it was not my project with the largest number of lines by that time.
 I was a big fan of gigantic single file coding and I think the style should be more popular.

 Find reviews for Nested on Pouët.net.

 Caret is my best effort.
 It has all the required ingredients for a good demo.
-It has a catchy tune and matching choreography.
-It has cool visuals which are not limited to wormholes, cubes and fractals.
+It has a catchy tune, matching choreography, as well as cool visuals which are not limited to wormholes, cubes, and fractals.
 However, the party trick of Caret is that it runs on the Windows command-line prompt.